DONALD JOSEPH MASSON

 At the age of 72, Don sold the auction mart to his son Myles in 2008, and Myles has since continued operating the auction market the way Don worked so hard to establish.
 In his retirement years (didn’t like very much) he moved into Trois Villas, in Ste.
 Rose, and lived there until his passing.
 Don would come to the auction mart on a weekly basis to watch the cattle sale, visit the staff, and do what he loved the most … talk to customers.
 Don was a determined and successful businessman who connected well in the community and with customers in the cattle industry.
 He received his pilot’s license in the late 1980s and enjoyed flying his Cessna airplane and later a kit plane called a Glassair R2G .
-He also enjoyed the horse racing business by owning 5 horses at the Assinaboia downs, with his favorite small horse (with a big heart) called “Benelli” that made it to the Manitoba Derby final.
-He also truly enjoyed family gatherings, cooking, traveling in the motorhome and enjoying a great steak were all things Don looked forward to most (big or small) as he absolutely loved doing this
+Don also enjoyed horses and initially owned a quarter horse called Big Red (similar to the short name for Secretariat) that he kept on his farm.
+He always talked about “Northern Dancer” (the first Canadian Thoroughbred horse to win the Kentucky Derby who had a distinguished sire legacy) and Don eventually owned 5 race horses at Assiniboia Downs, including his favorite “Benelli” that made it to the Manitoba Derby Final on August 3rd, 1998.”.
+He also truly enjoyed family gatherings, cooking, traveling in the motorhome and enjoying a great steak were all things Don looked forward to most (big or small) as he absolutely loved doing this.

 ” VIDEO of funeral procession will be available soon. “